mmomin15/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-12](figure/unnamed-chunk-12-1.png)

-The mean and median are computed like
+The mean and median are computed below

 ```r